 Tarana was a 347-ton motor trawler built in Rotterdam in 1932.
 After taking part in the evacuation of her home port of Boulogne in 1940 and reaching the UK, the trawler was requisitioned into the auxiliary patrol service and had her holds gutted, cleaned and converted into living quarters.
 In 1941 she was chosen for a new mission and fitted with concealed weapons in the form of a 3-in (76.2-mm) gun mounted in place of her trawl winch, and which could be disguised as a winch by the addition of wooden ends, and two 2-pdr guns mounted beneath her forecastle and hidden by drop screens.
 Tarana was also fitted with a variety of light automatic weapons and extra lavatory facilities.
 With her original Royal Navy service patrol crew and commanded by Lieutenant Commander E. B. Clark, Tarana was despatched to Gibraltar.
-Her first mission in the Mediterranean was for the 'Abloom' operation for the Secret Intelligence Service and the M.I.9 escaper/evader service, when she landed Pat O’Leary and his radio operator at Port Vendres on 18 April 1942.
+Her first mission in the Mediterranean was for the 'Abloom' operation for the Secret Intelligence Service and the MI.9 escaper/evader service, when she landed Pat O’Leary and his radio operator at Canet Plage near Port Vendres, in the Perpignan area, on 18 April 1942.

 Tarana's standard operating procedure was to depart Gibraltar late in the evening as a minor British naval vessel with a black hull, grey upper works and a white ensign.
 Once at sea and out of sight of land, in a process that could be completed in as little as six hours, the vessel’s crew discarded their uniforms, painted the upper works to resemble those of local fishing vessels, alter the funnel outline, strew loose gear about the decks and hoist an 'appropriate' national flag.
 With the mission completed, the vessel spent the last night before arrival back in Gibraltar in being transformed back into a British naval vessel once more, both the crew and passengers being employed for the task.